 Now I know this can often result in rolling eyes as obstacle courses can lead to household messes.
 Still, I can guarantee that designing a course on a rainy day is worth it.
 Obstacle courses not only provide an opportunity for children to develop their gross motor skills (i.e., jumping, climbing, crawling), they also offer a chance to improve positional awareness and planning movements.

+OT cooking activities are the best!
 Start small and simple, so your kitchen doesn’t turn into a flour explosion!
 I suggest banana muffins or pancakes for a special treat.
 Cooking with kids is a great way to work on fine motor skills (i.e., finger and hand strength, coordinating both hands, in-hand manipulation, and grasp) through using different cooking utensils, such as wooden spoons, measuring cups and bowls.
 Cooking is also a great way to provide children with an opportunity to develop their social skills through turn taking, asking for help, and building resilience if things go wrong.

 Any child who has sensory sensitivities can benefit from a sensory diet.
 This type of diet is a set of activities that help a child receive the sensory input they require to function in day-to-day life.
-Heavy work activities (i.e., pulling or pushing against the body, animal walks, rolling an exercise ball over the top of the child) playing with different tactile toys (i.e., playdough or sand, bubble blowers) jumping on a trampoline, or swinging are all great options.
+OT heavy work activities (i.e., pulling or pushing against the body, animal walks, rolling an exercise ball over the top of the child) playing with different tactile toys (i.e., playdough or sand, bubble blowers) jumping on a trampoline, or swinging are all great options.

-Story time is great for less than ideal weather or to wind down after a long day of activities.
+Story time is great for less than ideal weather or to wind down after a long day of occupational therapy activities.
 It provides children with the opportunity to develop their imaginative play skills, increase attention and concentration.
 Depending on the book, you may be able to incorporate additional learning skills as well.
 Your book choice will depend on the child’s age, interests, and attention levels.
 I suggest finding a book where you can count the objects, trace the faces, or describe the story through the pictures to add a little more learning to story time.

 Having your children perform tasks on vertical surfaces like chalk boards, white boards, easels and even your kitchen refrigerator can have many therapeutic benefits.
 These include: